andreafuturi/gitmini/README.md

 # GitMini: Less git, more work done.

-Gitmini is a minimal set of git commands designed to simplify developers' workflows and make their lives much easier.
+Gitmini is a minimal set of git commands designed to simplify developers workflow.
 Its primary goal is to automate various aspects of Git, enabling developers to focus on writing code rather than managing their repositories.
-Gitmini revolves around the concept of tickets, which are commonly used in software development to organize and track work.
+Gitmini revolves around the concept of tickets, which are commonly used in software development to organize and track work progress.

 The commands in Gitmini are intuitively named, even for users unfamiliar with Git or version control in general.